-These guys have temp transmitters:
+These companies have temp transmitters:

-Other resources that might interest you
+Other resources that might interest you:

 Can thermistors detect temperature ranges up to 1600 degrees Celsius?
 What device can handle regular temperatures between 1100 and 1200 degrees Celsius, with excursions up to 1300 or 1400?

-Is there an industrial-rated handheld that accepts TC type J, K, T, or two- or three-wire RTD inputs with either a corresponding mv output or 4-20 mA output?
+Is there an industrial-rated handheld that accepts TC type J, K, T, or two- or three-wire RTD inputs with either a corresponding mV output or 4-20 mA output?

 What are some temperature measurement questions you MUST know?
 We gathered 10 of the most frequently asked questions about this topic and answered them for you!
 Curious about the questions?
 Find out here!